-Due to the lack of a protective surrounding barrier, the Insurance Institute for Highway Safety estimates that motorcyclists are 35 times more likely to suffer catastrophic injuries in a collision than car passengers.
+Due to the lack of a protective surrounding barrier, the Insurance Institute for Highway Safety estimates that motorcyclists are 35 times more likely to suffer catastrophic injuries in an accident than car passengers.
 Given this statistic and the fact that nearly 200,000 traffic crashes a year involve motorcycles, your odds of sustaining a serious injury as a motorcyclist are higher than you may realize.

 Despite these odds, you could significantly reduce your chances of suffering road rash, spinal cord injuries, and brain damage with a simple wardrobe revamp.